 Teaching a new language has its share of challenges.
-Here are some basics you need to take care of initially to kickstart your search for teaching jobs.
+Here are some basics you need to take care of initially to kickstart your search for online tutoring jobs.
 Keep in mind that you are going to be teaching students who want to learn English and be able to use it as their native language.

 State Your Specializations

 It goes without saying that you must be an ace in the subject matter of English language and English literature before you can start teaching their nuances to other learners.

 However, it also helps to state your particular specializations - areas where you excel most - to help students make informed choices.
 For example, if a student is specifically interested in English grammar classes, he/ she may be attracted to your profile if it has English grammar, English vocabulary, English composition, and comprehension outlined in it.
 Or, someone might be interested in learning how to be fluent in American English.